clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If the players ask, Mary can share the following information:

 * Gertruda is her twenty-one-year-old daughter.
-Ever since Doru, her betrothed, marched on Castle Ravenloft and failed to return, Gertruda has become fixated on the town of Vallaki, believing that if she could only journey to Vallaki and speak with the Burgomaster, she could convince him to bring aid.
+Ever since Doru, her betrothed, marched on Castle Ravenloft and failed to return, Gertruda has become fixated on the town of Vallaki, believing that if she could only journey to Vallaki and speak with the Mayor, she could convince him to bring aid.
 * Mary has repeatedly forbidden Gertruda from traveling away from the village.
 With the advent of the siege, however, Gertruda has become stubbornly convinced that help from Vallaki is the only way to end the village's suffering.
 * Last night, Mary and Gertruda had a tumultuous argument that ended with both on poor terms.
 This morning, Mary woke to find their old horse, Nori, missing from her stall—and Gertruda nowhere to be found.
 (Mary believes Gertruda took Nori in an effort to outrun the zombie horde.)